aurelia/aurelia/docs/user-docs/templates/conditional-rendering.md

 <div show.bind="isDataLoaded">Data loaded successfully!</div>
 ```

 Here, `isDataLoaded` dictates the visibility of the message.
 When `false`, the message is hidden; when `true`, it is shown.
-Since the element is not removed from the DOM, all bindings and events remain intact.
+All bindings and events remain intact since the element is not removed from the DOM.

 ## Leveraging `switch.bind`